 When the German shepherd reached my back tire, my heart leapt.
 I should have panicked.
 Instead, I stretched my right index finger to the frothing teeth and with a command of a Midwestern news anchor, I bellowed, “NOOOOOOOOOO!!!”

 The German shepherd halted… then realized it didn’t have to, but already it was too late.
 The dog was now flatfooted while I was screaming across the prairie.

 “Often when you haven’t time to think, you are better off,” thought Travisin when given a moment to reflect on his run-in with Pillo.

 I have no idea what came over me with my encounter with the German shepherd.
 Maybe deep down without even knowing I was able to conjure the Golden Rule and momentarily turn myself into a god.
-I’d hate to think what would have happened otherwise considering I had nothing else, not even a resume builder.
+I’d hate to think what would have happened otherwise considering I had nothing else, not even a sharp-edge resume builder.